 Expect massive dumps of snow at Le Massif

 Le Massif in normal years receives huge quantities of snow.
-Right now it’s got the best skiing in eastern Canada.
-In an average year it receives 645 cms (21.2 feet) of snow – which is marvelous in every respect except for driving.
+It often boasts the best skiing in eastern Canada.
+In an average year it receives 645 cm (21.2 feet) of snow – which is marvelous in every respect except for driving.

 We had a clear day on the drive which I was thankful for.
-Unfortunately there really is no ski-in, ski out property.
-Instead most people either drive 75 kms from Quebec City or 20 kms from Baie St. Paul – where you’ll want to stay in the lovely Le Germain Hotel Charlevoix.
+Unfortunately there really is no ski-in, ski out property though there is now a Club Med.
+Instead most people either drive 75 km from Quebec City or 20 km from Baie St. Paul – where you’ll want to stay in the lovely Le Germain Hotel Charlevoix.

 The other unusual aspect to this mountain is their menu.
 You will find no fried foods; instead look for delicious entrées with a decidedly French bent.

 A big dining room with massive windows offering views of the river is an inviting place to sit – as is the bar, where you might want to hang out and watch the sun set at the end of the ski day.